INTERPOL-Innovation-Centre/Relevant-Open-Source-projects-for-LEAs/README.md

 # Of LEA interest
-A simple list of Projects that are of interest to LEAs
+_A simple list of projects that are of interest to LEAs_

 These are of interest to us because they are developing tools or contain information we recomend to consider.
 In some instances, we actively support and contribute to these projects.